Chart Color Schemes

 Taylors Hill features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 89.2% of all households, including 61.0% couples with children, 16.1% couples without children, and 11.3% single parent families.
-Non-family households account for the remaining 10.8%, with lone person households at 9.8% and group households making up 1.0%.
+Non-family households comprise the remaining 10.8%, with lone person households at 9.8% and group households making up 1.0%.
 The median household size is 3.4 people, larger than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households